 - for the wealthier classes, some schools developed to a considerable size, and were housed in substantial and impressive buildings, such as Whinham College in Adelaide or Julie Vieusseux’s East Melbourne Ladies’ College (1857-1882).

-In the post-elementary sector, churches and state governments developed substantial institutions, collegiate schools and public high schools respectively.
+In the post-elementary sector, churches and state governments developed substantial institutions, academies, collegiate schools and public high schools respectively.
 As the colonial universities began offering credentials of value through public examinations, private schools enrolling older youth followed their syllabuses and entered increasing numbers for public examinations.
 In the process they opened themselves to public scrutiny.
 Despite many successful engagements with the process, the public high schools and church collegiate schools were better resourced to succeed in the long term.
 Many private schools were incorporated into existing church collegiate schools.
 Some, such as Barker College in Sydney in 1919 and Walford School in Adelaide, as late as 1956, were bought by the Church of England and became Church of England collegiate schools.

 A private school therefore initially meant being owned by one person or one family.
 The school was almost totally dependent on fees and the energies and planning of their proprietor-principals.
 Most of these schools were short-lived.